talorlik/INTPolybotServiceAWS/README.md

 1. The user uploads an image on the Telegram App and puts a caption of `predict`.
 2. The Polybot service picks up the message and handles it by instantiating the `ObjectDetectionBot`.
-3. The image is then uploaded to S3 and a message with the `chatId` and `imgName` to the `talo-sqs-identity` SQS Queue.
+3. The image is then uploaded to S3 and a message with the `chatId` and `imgName` to the `talo-sqs-identify` SQS Queue.
-4. The Yolo5 service polls the identity SQS Queue for incoming messages.
+4. The Yolo5 service polls the identify SQS Queue for incoming messages.
 Once a message is picked up, it gets the `imgName`, downloads it from S3 and the detection process kicks in.
 5. The resulted image is uploaded back to S3 and the summary is save to DynamoDB.
 A message containing either a failure or success details is sent to the `talo-sqs-results` SQS Queue.
 6. The Polybot service polls the results SQS Queue for incoming results messages.
 Once a message is picked up it gets the `prediction_id`, queries the DynamoDB, gets the output from the prediction, parses the output, gets the image name and downloads it from S3, sends responds back to the user with the image and a readable summary of what was found.